download our complete FBC_Discipleship_Vision.pdf

 3. Discipling relationships are customized to the unique growth process of the individuals

-4. Discipling relationships focus on learning “to observe everything that Jesus has commanded” (Matt.
-28:19)
+4. Discipling relationships focus on learning “to observe everything that Jesus has commanded” (Matthew 28:19)

 Scriptural Basis for Small Groups –